Kefah Mokbel

-Professor Kefah Mokbel FRCS is the lead consultant breast surgeon at the London Breast Institute of the Princess Grace Hospital, Professor (Honorary) of Breast Cancer Surgery at Brunel University London, an honorary consultant breast surgeon at St George's Hospital.
+Professor Kefah Mokbel FRCS is currently the chair of breast cancer surgery and the multidisciplinary breast cancer program at the London Breast Institute of the Princess Grace Hospital part of HCA Healthcare, Professor (Honorary) of Breast Cancer Surgery at Brunel University London, an honorary consultant breast surgeon at St George's Hospital.
 Kefah Mokbel is the founder and current president of Breast Cancer Hope; a UK-based charity "dedicated to improving the quantity and quality of life in women diagnosed with breast cancer".

 He was appointed as a substantive consultant breast surgeon at St George's Hospital NHS trust in February 2001.

 He was named in Tatler magazine's Best Doctors Guide as one of the featured "Top Breast Surgeons" in 2006, 2007 and 2013.
 In November 2010 he was named in the Times magazine's list of Britain's Top Doctors.

 Personal details and education

 Kefah Mokbel was born in 1965 in the currently occupied Golan Heights in Syria.
-At the end of junior high school, he was awarded a national scholarship after he passed the Brevet des collèges in Syria (1980).
-In 1983 he was awarded a scholarship to study medicine in the United Kingdom after completing the Syrian Baccalaureate national examination with full marks.
-Kefah Mokbel learned English in Eastbourne and then studied A levels in a boarding school (Concord College) in Shrewsbury.
+He studied A levels in a boarding school (Concord College) in Shrewsbury.
 He graduated (MB, BS) from the University of London in 1990.
 He qualified as a Fellow of the Royal College of Surgeons (FRCS, England) in 1994.
 He was granted the Master of Surgery degree in 2000 by The Imperial College of Science, Technology and Medicine for his research in the field of molecular biology of breast cancer.

 In 2002, Mokbel was appointed an Honorary Professor at The Brunel Institute of Cancer Genetics and Pharmacogenomics at Brunel University in recognition of his contribution to breast cancer research.
 In 2005, he was appointed as a Reader in Breast Surgery at St George's University of London in recognition of his outstanding research contribution in the field of breast cancer.